TimKDJ/jasp-desktop/syntax-revised.md

 </details>

 #### Additional Thoughts
-- The Wrapper should be able to call the column encoding functionality.
+- The Wrapper should be able to call the column encoding functionality itself, or this should be done in jaspQml.
 - How should the name of the Wrapper differ from the analysis fn name?
 Perhaps: anova and .anova (Wrapper, analysis, respectively).
 - Some analyses have a whole host of options appearing and disappearing (e.g., network analysis) that must all be present in the Wrapper; it might become a little difficult for a user to create a function call from scratch (although creating these calls manually from scratch is obviously not the main intention of Syntax Mode).
 - All options should be renamed to something shorter that still makes sense.
 Consequently, everything will need to be added to the upgrader.